Activities for the Family in Nova Scotia’s South Shore

 - Cycling: Quiet coastal roads and the Rails to Trails cycling path extends for miles through the country.
 Bikes can be rented nearby.

-- Golfing: Beautiful seaside golf courses at Chester and Lunenburg.
+- Golfing: Beautiful seaside golf courses in Hubbards, Chester and Lunenburg.

 - Hiking: Excellent hiking by the coast or inland.